Provided by ‘FRZ Sono-Tech Ltd.’

 This is an ultrasound of your shoulder by a Consultant Radiologist, who will, if able and warranted, inject a local anaesthetic and Cortisone (Steroid) followed by normal saline into your shoulder glenohumeral joint (Hydrodilatation procedure).
 The injected fluid can be seen to expand the joint and sometimes flow out of the joint in a particular direction.
 The hydrodilatation procedure is thought to disrupt adhesions (scar tissue), thereby opening or freeing up the joint allowing for improved range of movement.

-Please be aware that your Consultant will exercise your shoulder post procedure and this can be quite painful.
+Your Consultant will exercise your shoulder post procedure and this can be quite painful.
 We would encourage you to bring in a companion who will be able to take you home if you are in too much pain.

 There may be instances that the procedure may be refused – such as if you have contraindications to having a Steroid injection or if there is clearly no inflammation seen and clinically an injection would not be warranted.
 In such circumstances, you will only be charged for the Ultrasound scan – which is £110.